ng-docs/angular-cn/aio/content/guide/router-tutorial-toh.md

 To remedy this issue, use asynchronous routing, which loads feature modules lazily, on request.
 Lazy loading has multiple benefits.

 * You can load feature areas only when requested by the user
 * You can speed up load time for users that only visit certain areas of the application
 * You can continue expanding lazy loaded feature areas without increasing the size of the initial load bundle

 You're already part of the way there.
-By organizing the application into modules &mdash;`AppModule`, `HeroesModule`, `AdminModule`, and `CrisisCenterModule`&mdash; you have natural candidates for lazy loading.
+By organizing the application into modules —`AppModule`, `HeroesModule`, `AdminModule`, and `CrisisCenterModule`— you have natural candidates for lazy loading.

 Some modules, like `AppModule`, must be loaded from the start.
 But others can and should be lazy loaded.